callnovo-cc/blog/_posts/2026-09-14-healthcare-support-outsourcing-hipaa-due-diligence.md

 *Outsourced patient contact is administrative work on regulated data — which is exactly why the vendor agreement matters more than the vendor’s marketing.*

-> Healthcare customer support outsourcing generally creates a business-associate relationship when the vendor creates, receives, maintains, or transmits protected health information (PHI) for a covered entity.
+> **TL;DR.** Healthcare customer support outsourcing generally creates a business-associate relationship when the vendor creates, receives, maintains, or transmits protected health information (PHI) for a covered entity.
 A written agreement should be in place before PHI access begins.
 But the agreement is the regulatory floor, not a diligence file: HIPAA does not require continuous vendor monitoring, so evidence rights, security requirements, and response deadlines must be negotiated and verified [(45 C.F.R. § 164.502, 2026)](https://www.ecfr.gov/current/title-45/section-164.502)[(HHS OCR, n.d.-a)](https://www.hhs.gov/hipaa/for-professionals/faq/business-associates/index.html).

 <!--more-->